"Coming together is a beginning, staying together is progress, and working together is success." —Henry Ford

 My path into this work didn't come from one place—it came from a deep curiosity about what truly helps people change.

 Early on, I was trained to support others through talk therapy, and I saw how powerful it could be to be witnessed, understood, and held in difficult moments.
-But over time, I began to notice that insight alone wasn’t always enough.
-People could understand their patterns, yet still feel stuck.
+Yet over time, I began to notice that insight alone wasn't always enough.
+People could understand their patterns and still feel stuck repeating them.

 Meet Rob